Diverse Demonstrations Improve In-context Compositional Generalization: Diversity for Compositional Generalization

 \section{Diversity for Compositional Generalization}

-Compositional generalization is the ability to systematically produce unseen combinations of known concepts.
-In semantic parsing, the task of parsing an utterance into an executable program, we define compositional splits of datasets as splits in which there is no overlap between train and test programs \cite{finegan-dollak-etal-2018-improving}.
+In semantic parsing, we define compositional splits of datasets as splits where train and test programs do not overlap \cite{finegan-dollak-etal-2018-improving}.
 Recent work has shown that increasing the number of different program structures a model sees during training improves performance on compositional splits.
-This can be done by augmenting the training set with examples \cite{qiu-etal-2022-improving} or through efficient sampling of diverse examples \cite{oren-etal-2021-finding,Bogin2022UnobservedLS,Gupta2022StructurallyDS}.
+This can be done by augmenting the training set \cite{qiu-etal-2022-improving} or through efficient sampling of diverse examples \cite{oren-etal-2021-finding,bogin-etal-2022-unobserved,gupta-etal-2022-structurally}.
 While past work focused on increasing structure diversity in the \emph{training set}, we focus on diversity in the \emph{demonstration set} within an ICL setup.

 Increasing diversity is important as we want the demonstrations to \emph{cover} all structures of the expected output program.
 In the few-shot setting, where the model is unfamiliar with the formal language of the output programs, increasing coverage also improves generalization simply since otherwise the model will be unaware of the required program symbols (predicates and logical operators).
-However, selecting demonstrations that cover larger \emph{structures} (sub-trees of the program tree) will be more beneficial, for two reasons: (1) it reduces the amount of new structures that the model needs to produce, making demonstration fusion easier, and (2) it exposes the model to structure compositions in different contexts, providing the model with valuable information about how structures can be composed in the data.
+However, selecting demonstrations that cover larger \emph{structures} (sub-trees of the program tree) are potentially more beneficial, for two reasons: (1) it reduces the amount of new structures that the model needs to produce, making demonstration fusion easier, and (2) it exposes the model to structure compositions in different contexts, providing the model with valuable information about how structures can be composed in the data.